Most aortic dissections occur because high blood pressure causes the artery’s wall to deteriorate.

 Stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more (if the cerebral arteries, which supply the brain, are blocked)

 Heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more (if the coronary arteries, which supply the heart muscle, are blocked)
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more (if the coronary arteries, which supply the heart muscle, are blocked)

 Nerve and/or spinal cord damage that causes tingling or an inability to move a limb (if the spinal arteries are blocked)